Skip to main content

 The nature of the data collected and its connection to a group health plan are the key determinants that dictate the specific legal obligations a wellness program must follow.

 Consider a corporate wellness program offering access to Growth Hormone Peptide Therapy consultations.
 To assess eligibility, the program requires a blood test measuring IGF-1 levels and a questionnaire about your sleep patterns, recovery, and energy.
-The blood test is a under the ADA.
+The blood test is a medical examination under the ADA.
 The questionnaire constitutes a disability-related inquiry.

 If this program is offered through the company’s health plan, the results of that blood test are also PHI under HIPAA.
 This creates a dual obligation ∞ the employer must ensure the program is voluntary and the data is kept confidential under ADA rules, while the health plan (and its business associates, like the lab) must protect that same data according to HIPAA’s more prescriptive standards.